gleblobanov/gf-mlg/README.md

 # gf-mlg
-A General library for multilingual natural language generation for Haskell and Grammatical Framework
+A general library for multilingual natural language generation for Haskell and Grammatical Framework